-His Red Painting was included in the Belgrave Gallery’s 1992 show British abstract art of the 1950s and 60s, and in 1997 Julian Hartnoll in St James’ put on a solo exhibition of his work.
-A contemporary of the highly sought after Martin Bradley and Alan Davie, his work is comparable both in terms of style and quality.
+Psychological issues, probably a form of PTSD after his army service, meant Sturgess-Lief abandoned painting in the 1970s, returning only in later life.
+Even so, his Red Painting was included in the Belgrave Gallery’s 1992 show British abstract art of the 1950s and 60s, and in 1997 Julian Hartnoll in St James’ put on a solo exhibition of his work.
+Grosvenor Gallery exhibited a number of Sturgess-Lief’s works at Frieze Masters in 2023 as part of a 70th anniversary tribute to Gallery One.

 Please click on thumbnail for full image and more information about the artwork